 If planting into containers, they should be at least one-and-a-half gallons in volume and filled with good-quality potting soil enriched with added organic matter.

 In cooler climates peppers will fruit earlier and better if they are grown in a greenhouse or hoop house.
 A sunroom or warm sunny windowsill will suffice.

 Caring for Peppers

 Keep plants upright by tying them to a cane or stake.
 Larger plants may need several canes.

 Pinch out the growing points at the top once plants reach about 8 inches tall.
 This will encourage plants to become bushier, resulting in more fruits.

 Once they start producing flower buds, begin feeding plants regularly.
 Use a tomato fertilizer or other liquid feed high in potassium.
 Keep plants well watered, as drying out can stress the plant and problems such as blossom end rot or leaf curl may develop.
 Place pots into tray or other reservoir to avoid water wastage.
 Any water that drains out will then be taken back up by the plant through the pot’s drainage holes.

 Peppers are ready to harvest as soon as they have achieved their final color.
 Snip the stems of fruits with a sharp pair of clean pruners.
 Store in the refrigerator or freezer.
 Chili peppers may also be dried then ground in a food processor to make chili flakes.

-We hope you enjoy our video demonstrate.
-For more information, see our complete Almanac Peppers Growing Guide.
+For more information on growing peppers, see our complete Almanac Peppers Growing Guide.